 Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Kayaking will be offered complimentary and will run on a first-come-first-serve sign up basis.
+Kayaking will be offered complimentary and will run on a lottery system.
 Guests cannot pre book the kayak tours.
 Participation requires good physical condition and right of participation is reserved.
 The kayak guides will make the final determination if a guest is fit to participate.
 Kayaking will be weather dependent.
 Minimum age 16.
 Guests should know how to use a rudder on a kayak.

-Shipboard accommodations; Wi-Fi onboard ship; kayaking; parka; backpack; all meals onboard ship; butler service onboard ship; select wines, champagnes, spirits, and soft drinks onboard ship; gratuities (except spa) onboard ship.
-Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite.
+Shipboard accommodations; Wi-Fi onboard ship (1x device per guest for Vista-Deluxe Veranda; 2x devices per guest for Medallion-Owner's suites); kayaking; parka; backpack; all meals onboard ship; butler service; most beverages onboard ship; gratuities onboard ship (except spa).
+Royal, Grand, and Owner’s Suites: receive laundry service throughout the voyage, 1x dinner for two in La Dame, and two hours of worldwide phone use from your suite.
 Subject to change without notice.

 Airfare; meals on board at La Dame Restaurant unless mentioned above as included; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options; fuel surcharge may apply.